1. RACGP Expert Committees terms of reference policy

 - work with other College committees to identify their research needs and facilitate their achievement,

-- work with research and training organisations to increase engagement of registrars in research and critical thinking, and
+- work with key research stakeholders and training organisations to increase engagement of medical students, registrars, and GPs in training, in research and critical thinking, and

 - support the work of the RACGP Foundation.